Skip to content

 Observations

-Extract structured facts from documents with automatic staleness detection.
+Extract structured facts from documents with automatic staleness detection and provenance tracking.

 Quick Start